Xtra-Computing/ThunderGP/README.md

 | ```app=ar``` | ArticleRank  (AR)|
 | ```app=wcc``` | Weakly Connected Component  (WCC)|

-Here is an example of implementing PR algorithm.
+Here is an example of implementing an accelerator for PR.
 ```sh
 $ cd ./
 $ make cleanall